filotimo-project/.github/profile/README.md

 - Accent colours are properly applied to Flatpaks which use Breeze-GTK.
 - Dolphin has Git integration enabled by default.
 - Dark titlebars are used by default for Discord, Vesktop and Spotify.
-- Some shortcuts in System Settings are added for these apps: `firewall-config`, AppImageLauncherSettings, Kleopatra, `kjournald`, and `systemdgenie`
+- Some shortcuts in System Settings are added for these apps: `firewall-config`, AppImageLauncherSettings, Kleopatra, `kjournald`, and `systemdgenie`.
-- `QT_SCALE_FACTOR_ROUNDING_POLICY` is set to `Round` which fixes blurry icons with fractional scaling
+- `QT_SCALE_FACTOR_ROUNDING_POLICY` is set to `Round` which fixes blurry icons with fractional scaling.
+- The KDE Store is nuked out of orbit, with the Discover backend for it deleted and the popups for it disabled globally in Plasma.
+This is done because it floods Discover with a bunch of mostly low-res, botted wallpaper submissions and a bunch of broken themes - [many of which execute arbitrary code that can destroy your system and delete all your files.](https://blog.davidedmundson.co.uk/blog/kde-store-content/)

 ### Changes to Firefox
 #### UX